 (Violation of California Business & Professions Code §§ 17200, et seq.)
-(Against HUNT ENTERPRISES, INC. and DOES 1 through 100)
+(Against THE ARC OF VENTURA COUNTY, INC. and DOES 1 through 100)

-- 113. Plaintiff incorporates by reference the allegations contained in paragraphs 1 through 110, and each and every part thereof with the same force and effect as though fully set forth herein. - 114.
+- 117. Plaintiff incorporates by reference the allegations contained in paragraphs 1 through 116, and each and every part thereof with the same force and effect as though fully set forth herein. - 118.
 Defendants' conduct, as alleged herein, has been, and continues to be, unfair, unlawful and harmful to Plaintiff, other class members, to the general public, and Defendants' competitors.
-Accordingly, Plaintiff seek to enforce important rights affecting the public interest within the meaning of Code of Civil Procedure section 1021.5. - 115.
-Defendants' activities as alleged herein are violations of California law, and constitute unlawful business acts and practices in violation of California Business & Professions Code section 17200, et seq. - may be predicated on the violation of any state or federal law.
+Accordingly, Plaintiff seek to enforce important rights affecting the public interest within the meaning of Code of Civil Procedure section 1021.5.

+- 119. Defendants' activities as alleged herein are violations of California law, and constitute unlawful business acts and practices in violation of California Business & Professions Code section 17200, et seq. - may be predicated on the violation of any state or federal law.
 In this instant case, Defendants' policies and practices of requiring employees, including Plaintiff and the other class members, to work overtime without paying them proper compensation violate California Labor Code sections 510 and 1198.
 Additionally, Defendants' policies and practices of requiring employees, including Plaintiff and the other class members, to work through their meal and rest periods without paying them proper compensation violate California Labor Code sections 226.7 and 512(a).
 Defendants' policies and practices of failing to pay minimum wages violate California Labor Code sections 1194, 1197, and 1197.1.
 Moreover, Defendants' policies and practices of failing to timely pay wages to Plaintiff and the other class members violate California Labor Code sections 201, 202 and 204.
-Defendants also violated California Labor Code sections 226(a), 1174(d), 2800 and 2802. - 117.
-As a result of the herein described violations of California law, Defendants unlawfully gained an unfair advantage over other businesses.
+Defendants also violated California Labor Code sections 226(a), 1174(d), 2800 and 2802.